Skip to content

 1. Bolding

 Bolding makes your text appear darker and heavier.
 It’s a great way of making the most important information stand out.
-We’d advise you not to overuse it, though, as it’ll lose its impact.
-Reserve it for the most essential information, such as your name and job titles, in your work experience section.
+I advise you not to overuse it, though, as it’ll lose its impact.
+Reserve it for the most essential information, such as your name and job titles in the work experience section.

 2. Italicising

-Italicising makes your font slant to the right, and it’s based on old-fashioned calligraphic handwriting.
-It’s an old trick that can be traced all the way back to the year 1500 and is an ideal way of emphasising small chunks of text.
-We’d recommend you use it even more sparingly than bolding.
+Italicising makes the font slant to the right, and it’s based on old-fashioned calligraphic handwriting.
+It’s an old trick dating back to 1500 and an ideal way to emphasise small chunks of text.
+I’d recommend you use it even more sparingly than bolding.
 A good place to use it is for the name and location of your employer in your work history.

 3. Font pairing

-You can actually use two different types of font in your CV, and this trick is called font pairing.
+You can actually use two different types of fonts in your CV, and this trick is called font pairing.
 The key is to use fonts that complement each other and create a cohesive CV design.
 A good example is pairing a sans-serif font with a serif font to create balance.
-You could have your name and section headings in one font and your body text in another.
+You could use one font for your name and section headings and another for your body text.

 4. What not to use